ese5180/fp-f24-report-website-t04-safescan/README.md

   - **Verification**: Configured the Device Tree to only recognize the I2C address 0x24, ensuring exclusive communication with a designated RFID reader.

 - **SEC03**: The authentication shall run on ARM TrustZone.
-  - **Implementation & Verification**: Utilized ARM TrustZone to provide a secure environment for authentication processes, ensuring sensitive operations are protected.
+  - **Verification**: Utilized ARM TrustZone to provide a secure environment for authentication processes, ensuring sensitive operations are protected.

 - **SEC04**: WiFi communication shall happen through certificate authentication.
-  - **Implementation & Verification**: Implemented MQTT over TLS using X.509 client certificates, ensuring encrypted and authenticated communication with the MQTT broker.
+  - **Verification**: Implemented MQTT over TLS using X.509 client certificates, ensuring encrypted and authenticated communication with the MQTT broker.

 - **SEC05**: The nRF7002 shall disallow programming firmware from an untrusted in-circuit emulator (ICE).
-  - **Implementation & Verification**: Restricted firmware programming to authenticated tools only, securing against unauthorized access and modifications.
+  - **Verification**: Restricted firmware programming to authenticated tools only, securing against unauthorized access and modifications.

 ## Hardware Requirements